odoo/documentation/getting_started/documentation.rst

 database ready to be used.

-In order to familiarize yourself with the user interface, take a few minutes to create records: *products, customers, opportunities or projects / tasks*.
+In order to familiarize yourself with the user interface, take a few minutes to create records: *products, customers, opportunities* or *projects/tasks*.
 Follow the blinking dots, they give you tips about the user interface as shown in the picture below.

 +----------------+----------------+